techAkki-cmd/techAkki-cmd/README.md

 2. **[Job Portal Application](./job-portal)**:
    - Steps to set up the development environment, run the application, and navigate through its features.

-## Contributing

-We welcome contributions to all projects!
-If you would like to contribute, please refer to the specific contributing guidelines in each project's directory.

-1. **[Mortgage Calculation Project](./mortgage-calculation)**: Guidelines for contributing to the mortgage calculation project.
-2. **[Job Portal Application](./job-portal)**: Guidelines for contributing to the job portal application.
-3. **[Project Name](./project-directory)**: Guidelines for contributing to the third project.

 ## Acknowledgements

 - **Libraries and Tools**: